raspishake/rsudp/docs/settings.rst

     implied or explicit, for the performance of this software in earthquake detection.

-    Raspberry Shake assumes no liability for false positives, false negatives, errors running the Alert module, or any other part of this library;
+    Raspberry Shake assumes no liability for false positives, false negatives, errors running the Alert module, or any other part of this software;
     it is meant for hobby and non-professional notification use only.

     If you need professional-grade software to provide a warning intended to save life